 has at least three years’ experience in public leadership, or

-- has at least three years’ experience as a judge
+b) has at least three years’ experience as a judge or prosecutor.

 1. The Chairperson of the Arbitration Board shall

-- ensure that the naming and the subject of the case related to the application, the names of the clients, the date of the receipt of the application, the substantial decision of the Arbitration Board closing the case and its decree allowing the conclusion of the contract, and in the case of a judicial review the decision of the court are published without delay following the submission of the application initiating the proceedings of the Arbitration Board;
+e) ensure that the naming and the subject of the case related to the application, the names of the clients, the date of the receipt of the application, the substantial decision of the Arbitration Board closing the case and its decree allowing the conclusion of the contract, and in the case of challenging the decision in an administrative proceeding, the decision of the court are published without delay following the submission of the application initiating the proceedings of the Arbitration Board;

 2. The deputy Chairperson shall have full powers to substitute for the Chairperson of the Arbitration Board in the absence of the latter.

-3. The legal status of public procurement commissioners as civil servants shall be governed by the ACS with the derogations provided for in this Act.
+3. The legal status of public procurement commissioners as civil servants shall be governed by the SLSA with the derogations provided for in this Act.

 4. A person may qualify for the position of public procurement commissioner on condition that he has a higher education degree and at least three years of work experience, as well as a professional certificate in public administration and/or law, or has public administration studies postgraduate specialisation qualification or governmental studies postgraduate specialisation qualification.